CNash23/results-comp/README.md

 ## Acknowledgments

-Special thanks to Frank Chambergo who help me with postioning of some elements
+Special thanks to Frank Chambergo of Fullstack Academy for helping me with the postioning of some elements.